 15 St Stephen’s Green, Dublin 2.

 Phone 01 661 1000.

 Women’s History of Ireland – discover the untold story of Ireland’s influential women.
 Women have always played a part in Ireland’s history- but their contribution has not always been recognised.
-Sarah Costigan shares the fascinating role of women in Irish history.
-Join Sarah every Monday at 1.00 pm, as she tells the story of Ireland’s famous female pioneers, from Mary Heath and Countess Markievicz to Maureen O’Hara and Mary Robinson.
+Ann Tomlin shares the fascinating role of women in Irish history.
+Join Ann every Tuesday at 1.00 pm, as she tells the story of Ireland’s famous female pioneers, from Mary Heath and Countess Markievicz to Maureen O’Hara and Mary Robinson.